 Securities held in fully registered, certificated form will be fully transferable and assignable, but only on the security register maintained by the CPTA (the "Security Register").
 A Security Holder of a fully registered, certificated Security or its designated representative may transfer ownership or obtain a denominational exchange of its Security on the Security Register upon surrender of the Security to the CPTA at its Ginnie Mae transfer window, or through the mail, if the Security is duly endorsed by the Security Holder using the form of assignment on the reverse side thereof or any other written instrument of transfer acceptable to Ginnie Mae.
-A service charge in an amount determined by Ginnie Mae will be imposed for any registration of transfer or denominational exchange in connection therewith will also be required.
+A service charge in an amount determined by Ginnie Mae will be imposed for any registration of transfer or denominational exchange of a Security, and payment sufficient to cover any tax or governmental charge in connection therewith will also be required.